Linear optics and photodetection achieve near-optimal unambiguous coherent state discrimination: Examples

 \subsection{Alternative figures of merit}

-The gap between the performance of linear receivers and the global bound can be further reduced for alternative figures of merit.
+The gap between linear receivers and the global bound can be further reduced for alternative figures of merit.
 Consider for example the communication capacity associated with the given input code words and a given detection strategy.
 The coherent states in Eq.~(\ref{eq:Guha2011}) can be used as code words for a communication protocol where the sender (Alice) uses these coherent states to encode a random variable $X$ that takes values $x=1,2,3$ with associated probabilities $p_X(x)$.
-The receiver (Bob) decodes this information by applying either the linear receiver or a globally optimal USD receiver that achieves the global bound.
+The receiver (Bob) decodes this information by applying either the linear receiver or a globally optimal USD receiver.
 The outcome of the receiver is described by a random variable $Y$ that takes four possible values, $y=0,1,2,3$, with probability $p_Y(y)$, where $y=0$ is the inconclusive event.
 The maximum asymptotic communication rate achievable in this way is given by the Shannon capacity~\cite{Cover2006book}

 where

 is the Shannon entropy of $Y$, and

 is the conditional entropy, where $p_Y(y|x)$ is the conditional probability of $Y=y$ given $X=x$.